rivulet-io/rivulet-io/articles/20250903_hub/slides.md

 ---
 theme: seriph
-title: Introducing Hub from Rivulet
+title: Introducing The Hub
 seoMeta:
   ogImage: auto
 ---

-# Introducing Hub from Rivulet
+# Introducing The Hub

 Hub is a message broker embedded in Go language apps based on NATS (https://nats.io/).